aion-labs/Gene-Enrichment-Analysis/DENSITY_CALCULATION_EXPLAINED.md

 If a cluster has:
 - 10 genes
-- 3 libraries (Reactome, KEGG, GO BP)
+- 15 edges total

-- Maximum possible edges = 10 × 3 = 30
+Then:

-If the cluster actually has 15 edges, then:
+- Density = 15 / 10 = 1.5

-- Density = 15 / 30 = 0.5 (50% of maximum possible connections)
+This means: On average, each gene connects to 1.5 terms.

 ## Implementation Details